-We are independent consultants that specialize in natatorium air and water quality.
+We are independent consultants that specialize in indoor swimming pool air and water quality.

-Our team has evaluated many existing natatoriums with chloramine issues and knows what to look for.
-We have grown into advising professional engineers designing indoor pools for optimal air quality, while also keeping budgets in mind.
-There are many ways to properly design a natatorium within a reasonable budget.
+Our team has evaluated several hundred existing natatoriums with chloramine issues, and we know what to look for.
+We now advise owners and design professionals on how to either solve or prevent IAQ problems, while also keeping budgets in mind.
+There are many ways to design a natatorium with great air quality within a reasonable budget.
 Our team draws on expertise from dehumidification manufacturers and engineers, architects, general and mechanical contractors, pool builders and designers.

 We have the bases pretty well covered for the natatorium niche.

 What we're not

 We are not professional engineers or designers.
 Nor are we smarter, more educated, or more experienced than they are.
 We just specialize in indoor swimming pool air quality.